Everything You Need To Know About Vehicle Overloading

 The responsibility however is a shared one, falling not just on drivers but operators also.

 The Health and Safety Work Act of 1999 outlines employers’ duty of care to staff.
-To guard against overloading, they must ensure strict, internal policies are in place to prevent them ever setting off in a vehicle deemed to be ‘unsafe’.
+To guard against overloading, they must ensure strict, internal policies are in place to prevent them from ever setting off in a vehicle deemed to be ‘unsafe’.

 Anyone penalised for vehicle overloading can be either cautioned or prosecuted.